Whistler is home to many animals, plants or plant communities that are increasingly rare and are in danger of disappearing from the wild.

 The municipality implements species-specific programs to support the conservation of local species at risk such as with:

 - Western toads: The RMOW supports the annual migration of western toadlets in Lost Lake Park through park, trail and road closures.
 The environmental technicians and volunteers monitor the migration and help the toads safely migrate from the lake to the surrounding forest area.

 - Grizzly bears: Council recently passed a resolution to support grizzly bear population recovery in the Sea to Sky corridor.
 The RMOW collaborates with regional partners to support population monitoring and recovery efforts.
-The municipality also works to avoid important grizzly bear habitat when planning new recreation trails in backcountry areas and is implementing the Grizzly Bear Conflict Mitigation Strategy recommendations for existing trails.
+The municipality also works to avoid high priority grizzly bear habitat when planning new recreation trails in backcountry areas and is implementing the Grizzly Bear Conflict Mitigation Strategy recommendations for existing trails.

 It takes only a few simple steps to help protect species at risk in Whistler: